Terrycoco/nextjs-redux-boilerplate/README.md

   - all globally used and shared stylesheets go in here

 - /components/MyComponent/
-         - /index.js -- component file
+  - index.js -- component file
-         - /mycomponent.scss -- stylesheet for this specific component
+  - mycomponent.scss -- stylesheet for this specific component

 Then, in the file for the actual component simply write: